 Upon determining access and flow of your deck, functionality arrives front and center.
 In other words, for what activities will your deck be used?
 Do you want to be able to prepare food on it, in addition to dining?
 Or does just having a simple barbeque suffice?
 Perhaps you prefer an outdoor living space designed for peace and privacy.
 The process of patio or deck design is no different from that of designing your timber frame home in that collaboration is key.

 From the beginning of the design process, share your dream of how you would like your patio or deck to function with your designer(s).
 Be specific.
 Knowing your patio or deck’s desired functionality allows your design team to create a layout perfectly suited to your lifestyle.

 With access, flow, and function successfully addressed, it’s time to determine the size and style of your deck or patio.
 The layout typically requires considerations around lot size, shape, and slope.
 For example, if you are building on a sloped lot, you may want a deck designed above the slope, below the slope, or both– or you may want a deck over a covered patio.
 Multi-level outdoor living is not only terrific for large groups, but it also provides dramatic visual appeal.

 Other items impacting the layout of your outdoor living spaces include your site’s orientation to the sun and the mobility of you, your guests, and your family.

 Finally, there is proximity to water.
-If your property is beach front, for example, it’s not uncommon for a deck’s form to gently follow the shape of the shoreline.
+If your property is waterfront, for example, it’s not uncommon for a deck’s form to gently follow the shoreline’s shape.
 Is there a charming brook on your building site?
 You might choose a layout that brings your guests right up to water’s edge while remaining safely above it or a layout that allows stair or tiered ramp access to the stream for wading, fishing, or an additional sitting area.